-PROFLIGATE (PRAHF luh git) adj extravagantly wasteful and, usually, wildly immoral champagne and racehorses.
+PROFLIGATE (PRAHF luh git) adj extravagantly wasteful and, usually, wildly immoral

-- The fraternity members were a profligate bunch; they held all-night parties on weeknights and nearly burned down their fraternity house with their shenanigans every weekend. - The young heir was profligate with her fortune, spending millions on
+- The fraternity members were a profligate bunch; they held allnight parties on weeknights and nearly burned down their fraternity house with their shenanigans every weekend. - The young heir was profligate with her fortune, spending millions on champagne and racehorses.